Whether you’ve gone through health insurance renewals before or it’s your first time, there’s always something new to consider during this period.

 Find Better Coverage Options

 Renewals provides a chance for you to see what’s changed and what’s new in the past year.
 Insurance carriers often update plans, giving you fresh options to choose from.
 You might be able to afford to offer your team access to richer plans or more budget-friendly options.

 Although ancillary benefits are not a part of health insurance renewals, this period offers a good time to consider those options as well.
 Since you’re already looking at your budget, why not take the time to review the other employee benefits you could include in your company’s package?
 You may find you’re ready to offer additional benefits, like 401(k) or life insurance, or perks like discounted gym memberships or bike share.

 Related Article: 15 Ways to Promote Workplace Wellness on a Budget

 Perhaps the most significant part of renewals is the ability to give your employees more of what they want.
 Prime health insurance and employee benefits are a great retention and recruitment tool that allows you to be competitive and win the talent war.

 Follow the Law

 Rules and regulations around health insurance change regularly.
-Even though it’s not always a painless process, insurance renewals are necessary to ensure plans are up to date and compliant with current rules.
+Even though it’s not always a painless process, health insurance renewals are necessary to ensure plans are up to date and compliant with current rules.

-If you’re a Justworks customer, we’ll spell out all the options for you, and you’ll also be able to renew online, paper free.
+If you’re a Justworks customer, we’ll spell out all the options for you, and you’ll also be able to renew online, paper-free.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.